The Student Success Center has staff available to review student papers, faculty publications, university documents, and other written work.

 - ENG 3430 (PDF 237 KB)

 - MGT 6351 (PDF 179 KB) Students taking MGT 6351 may also want to read the MGT 6351 Guide to Writing the Research Paper (PDF 289 KB).

 Students interested in becoming writing tutors should follow the application directions listed on the Employment page.
 Applications are welcome!

 Who are the tutors?

-Academic Center tutors are your peers who
+Student Success Center tutors are your peers who

 - have successfully completed the courses they are tutoring in with an A or B, or have demonstrated exceptional writing ability, or have earned a bachelor’s degree;

 - maintain a high GPA;

 - possess good written and oral communication skills; and